 Income tax Dates

-Artists are entitled to receive a payment each time their art is resold (a resale payment).
+Eligible artists are entitled to receive a payment each time their art is resold (a resale payment).
 These payments may be taxable.

 The resale payment is a set percentage of the resale price.
-The art professional (for example, an auction house or gallery) resells the artwork and passes the payment to a collection agency.
-The collection agency passes the payment to the artist.
+The art professional (for example, an auction house or gallery) resells the artwork and passes the resale payment to a collection agency.
+The collection agency passes the resale payment to the artist.

 My income is not taxed before I get paid